veganaize/closure-compiler/JS-Modules.md

 ### Transpiling Dynamic Import
 Dynamic imports can’t be cleanly transpiled.
 While there are polyfills which utilize `<script type="module">` insertion in the DOM, most of them require unsafe-eval or data url manipulations that might run afoul of a content security policy.
 Closure Compiler has opted not to even attempt a polyfill.

-Instead, Closure-Compiler will let you alias (or rename) `import()` expressions into a function call (ex `import_()`) using the new `--dyanmic_import_alias=import_` command line flag.
+Instead, Closure-Compiler will alias (or rename) `import()` expressions during compilation into a function call (ex `import_()`) using the new `--dyanmic_import_alias=import_` command line flag.
 The presence of this flag instructs the compiler to allow dynamic imports even when the output language is lower than ECMASCRIPT_2020.
 The compiler will expect you to provide a definition (external or in source) for this aliased function.
 This way you can choose how you want to polyfill dynamic imports.

 ## Module Resolution Mode